-- Synchronization will not work if there is no backup file or if there is a backup in progress. - On the standby server, during either scheduled or on-demand synchronization, the standby server pulls the current backup from /usr/local/smx/backups on the primary server. - NEVER schedule a synchronization or perform an on-demand synchronization at the same time a backup is occurring on the primary server. - NEVER start an on-demand backup while synchronizing servers. - The backup file is copied to /usr/local/smx/backups on the standby machine which brings up two important points: - NEVER schedule a local, remote or on-demand backup on the standby machine.
-If you do, it will overwrite the file transferred over from the primary server.

-- NEVER direct a backup from the primary server to /usr/local/smx/backups on a standby server.
-This will prevent synchronization from working properly. - NEVER back up to the desktop from the standby server, because that process overwrites the existing file in /usr/local/smx/backups.
-See How Backups Work. - As the second part of synchronization, the standby server runs a restore to itself using the file found in its own /usr/local/smx/backups directory.
-This should be the only file ever copied over from the primary server.
+- Synchronization will not work if there is no backup file or if there is a backup in progress. - On the standby appliance, during either scheduled or on-demand synchronization, the standby appliance pulls the current backup from /usr/local/smx/backups on the primary appliance. - NEVER schedule a synchronization or perform an on-demand synchronization at the same time a backup is occurring on the primary appliance. - NEVER start an on-demand backup while synchronizing appliances. - The backup file is copied to /usr/local/smx/backups on the standby machine which brings up two important points: - NEVER schedule a local, remote or on-demand backup on the standby machine.
+If you do, it will overwrite the file transferred over from the primary appliance. - NEVER direct a backup from the primary appliance to /usr/local/smx/backups on a standby appliance.
+This will prevent synchronization from working properly. - NEVER back up to the desktop from the standby appliance, because that process overwrites the existing file in /usr/local/smx/backups.
+See How Backups Work. - As the second part of synchronization, the standby appliance runs a restore to itself using the file found in its own /usr/local/smx/backups directory.
+This should be the only file ever copied over from the primary appliance.